 Responsibilities

-The Rubenstein School has many teaching assistantships available each academic year starting in September.
-Graduate teaching assistants lead field and indoor laboratories, facilitate discussion sessions among small groups of undergraduates, assist with evaluation and grading, and run workshops and help sessions.
-Typical assignments are for ten hours a week.
+The Rubenstein School has many teaching assistantships available each academic year (Fall & Spring semesters) in support of our RSENR undergraduate curriculum.
+Graduate teaching assistants may lead field and indoor laboratories, facilitate discussion sessions among small groups of undergraduates, assist with evaluation and grading, run workshops and help sessions, and more.
+Typical assignments are for 10 hours a week.

 Qualifications